How To Use A Floor Nailer in 7 Easy Steps

 Step 5- Connecting the Air Compressor with the Nailer

-You need an air compressor with an accurate size that should produce adequate air volume and also suitable air pressure for the nailer.
+You need an air compressor with an accurate size that should produce adequate air volume and suitable air pressure for the nailer.

 There are multiple types of air compressors available on the market but you have to choose according to your need.